 This is a great start item for Warwick.
 It offers you some tankyness with 100 HP and allows you to use Hungering Strike a lot more and even increased it's effectiveness (remember that Hungering Strike deals either percentage based or the flat damage.
 At the beginning often the flat damage triggers what makes the 15 AP quite important).
 You can grab a second one, if you like.

-Alternatively you can start with either Boots of Speed and 3 Pots or Cloth Armor and 5 Pots, depending on your runes and enemy.
+Alternatively you can start with either Boots and 3 Pots or Cloth Armor and 5 Pots, depending on your runes and enemy.

 It's time to get some more speed!
 'Nuff said.

-If possible, get Kindlegem, Chalice of Harmony and Boots of Speed in one round (2090 gold).
+If possible, get Kindlegem, Chalice of Harmony and Boots in one round (2090 gold).
 If not, get at least the boots and the other item depending on the lane and situation.

 As soon as you get this item, you wont have any kind of manaproblems anymore and be able to spam Hungering Strike as much as you want.
 Also offers some Magic Resistance - and all that for less than 1k gold! :D